 Due to the summer holidays, the period from mid-June to September is the busiest period for tourists and prices tend to be much higher.
 To save money during the summer months, make sure you book your hotel and flight in advance.

-Traditional house in Alfama district
+Alfama district

-Old, typical, authentic, charming and charismatic!
+Old, typical, authentic, charming, and charismatic!
 The Alfama district is all this and much more!
 This is simply one of the best things to see in Lisbon!

 Lisbon is a small city but has many different neighborhoods reflecting the history of the city.